xing/hops/packages/cli/readme.md

   }
 ```

-However, for most projects, it should be sufficient to just add `"start": "hops start"` here.
+However, for simple projects, it should be sufficient to just add `"start": "hops start"` here.

+To learn what configuration options are supported, please see the [`hops-config` docs](https://github.com/xing/hops/tree/master/packages/config#hops-config).

 ## Use via npm
 After that, you can execute them via npm like so: